 Now, I’m re-stocking the house, regrouping, moving forward.
-I’ve got a pot of beans soaking for making soup.
-A couple of weeks ago, I bought Yotam Ottolenghi and Sami Tamimi's beautiful new book, Jerusalem, full of more things I’m eager to make than any other cookbook I own.
-I made a soup from the book when Alexi’s father was in town; I plan to make it again tomorrow.
+I’ve got a pot of beans soaking.
+A couple of weeks ago I bought Yotam Ottolenghi and Sami Tamimi's beautiful new book, Jerusalem, full of more things I’m eager to make than any other cookbook I own.
+I made a stew from the book when Alexi’s father was in town, and I plan to make it again tomorrow.
 I'm going to go out on a limb and say that it is perhaps the most delicious one-pot meal I’ve ever had.

 1 tbsp sunflower oil

 1 small onion (5 oz/150 g), finely chopped

 ½ small celery root (6 oz/170g in total), peeled and cut into ¼ inch dice

 1 lb/500 g lamb stew meat (can use beef if you prefer), cut into ¾ inch (2 cm) cubes

 ½ cup (100g) dried cannellini or pinto beans, soaked overnight in plenty of cold water, then drained

 9 oz (250 g) Yukon Gold or other yellow-fleshed potato, peeled and cut into ¾ inch (2cm) cubes